 I was born in Buenos Aires, Argentina and was four when my chemist father was hired by a firm in Southern Indiana in 1958.
 My parents, my four older siblings and I then moved to the States.
 In my early twenties, I moved to Los Angeles for a few years, then returned to the Midwest.

 For me, the most important thing in life is spending time and sharing with family and friends.
 My late husband, Rick, and I married in 1980, had three wonderful children, daughters Nicole, Jessica, and son Tracy.
 Like other families, we did all the normal "stuff"; camping, musical recitals, road trips, ball games, and big family holiday gatherings to name a few.
-In recent years, my family grew to include a wonderful new addition, my son-in-law, Kyle and grandson, Jacob.
-Another new grandchild is on her way!
+My family has now grown to include wonderful additions, my son-in-law, Kyle and grandchildren, Jacob and June.

-After recuperating from two knee replacements, in the fall of 2018 I decided it was time to revisit my passion for paintings.
+After recuperating from two knee replacements, in the fall of 2018, I decided it was time to revisit my passion for paintings.
 For me, art is tremendously liberating and at times has been very cathartic.

 With respect to my writing, it stems from my love of movies--all genres, especially those mysteries with great twists and surprise endings.